Skip to main content

 April 16, 2026

 Most file management platforms force you to pick a single identity provider.
-Learn how Files.com supports multiple SSO configurations — Okta, Entra ID, SAML, and more — on a single instance, so your employees, contractors, and partners can each authenticate through their own IdP.
+Learn how Files.com supports multiple SSO providers — Okta, Entra ID, SAML, and more — on a single instance, so your employees, contractors, and partners can each authenticate through their own IdP.